teretzdev/meetme-discord-11/README.md

 2. Your API key and endpoint URL, which should be added to the `.env` file as `AI_API_KEY` and `AI_API_URL`.

 ## Features
-- **MeetMe Chat Data Extraction**: Extracts chat data from MeetMe.
+- **MeetMe Chat Data Extraction**: Extracts chat data from MeetMe using Puppeteer.
-- **Google Sheets Integration**: Updates chat history in Google Sheets.
+- **Google Sheets Integration**: Updates chat history in Google Sheets using Google Sheets API.
-- **AI Message Processing**: Processes messages using an AI service.
+- **AI Message Processing**: Processes messages using an AI service for enhanced interaction.
-- **Discord Message Sending**: Sends processed messages to a Discord channel.
+- **Discord Message Sending**: Sends processed messages to a Discord channel using Discord.js.
+- **Environment Setup**: Utilizes `dotenv` for managing environment variables.

 ## Running the Application
-To start the application, use the following command:
+To start the application, ensure all services (RabbitMQ, MongoDB) are running and use the following command:

 ```bash
 npm start
 ```

 This command will execute the `fetchMessages.js` file, which integrates with MeetMe, Google Sheets, Discord, and an AI service to fetch and update chat messages.
+Ensure your `.env` file is correctly configured before running the application.